AndyZhou952/T2VPipeline/README.md

 detection, and optical flow scoring to assess motion.
 Only videos that meet satisfactory evaluation criteria advance to the captioning step.
-**(Remark: OCR and optical flow scoring will be supported in this release)**
+**(Remark: OCR and optical flow scoring will be supported in future release)**

 After captioning, a matching score is calculated to assess the